-In this work, we are trying to achieve the unification of batch and stream processing:
+In subproject, we will develop a unified runtime environment to:

+Improve the consistency and fault-tolerance of stream processing;

+Design new batch processing engine supporting (approximate) real-time queries;

-Improve the consistency and fault-tolerance of stream processing; Design the fast and accurate mechanism to sync real-time and historical data and report the statistical results; Design new batch processing engine supporting real time queries and enabling users to get the partial results before the query is completely finished.
+Design fast and accurate mechanism to sync real-time and historical data.

-User Friendly Environment
+1.2.2 User Friendly Environment

-Unified Data Accessing Interface
+(i) Unified Data Accessing Interface

-Data exist in diverse data management systems, e.g. relational database, NoSQL database, raw distributed file system, etc..
-There are bunches of implementations on each category, and each of them introduces specific set of APIs to operate data.
-It's not practical to expect a user with non-technical background to master so many kinds of APIs or understand the differences between Hive and MySQL clearly.
+Data can exist in diverse data management systems within a single organization, introducing multiple sets of APIs.
+It's not practical to expect a common typical user to master all APIs.

-As a user friendly machine learning system, we are providing a unified interface which supports accessing data from different data sources, so that users don't need to bind themselves to a unique data store solution or pay too much time in learning different APIs.
+We aim to develop a unified interface which supports accessing data from different data sources, so that users do not need to bind themselves to a certain data management solution and struggle in learning different APIs.

-Multiple-level abstraction to describe machine learning task workflow
+(ii) Multiple-level abstraction to describe machine learning task workflow

 Existing large-scale computing frameworks only provide unique abstraction to describe computation tasks.
-Some of them, like Hadoop and Spark, require users to give detailed implementation of Map() and Reduce() functions, implicitly requiring users to be experienced Java/Scala programmers; Hive/Shark enable users to query data with SQL-like languages, but makes machine learning researchers cannot build customized learning algorithms.

-In this part, our goal is to provide multiple level abstractions to describe the workflow of machine learning algorithms.
-For users without technical background, they can use high-level description language to perform classification or regression on the dataset, for example, when performing SVM classification:
+Our goal is to provide multiple level abstractions to describe the workflow of machine learning algorithms.
+For users with limited technical background, we can provide them with high-level description language to run mature learning models on the dataset.
+For machine learning researchers, we provide operator-level abstraction for them to build ad-hoc algorithms.

-val X = load("input_set")

-val Y = load("label_set")

-val model = classify("SVM", X, Y)

-For machine learning researchers, we provide operator-level abstraction for more flexibility to build ad-hoc algorithms, e.g. gradient descending or matrix operation.
-Machine learning researchers can connect the operators through the GUI or model description languages.

-Automatic Optimization Engine
+(iii) Automatic Optimization Engine

-The optimization engine should takes the generated workflow of machine learning tasks as input, and determine:
+The user-friendly optimization engine should make the following optimization automatically:

-Data layers for input and intermediate results.
-In machine learning algorithms, the intermediate results or input should be stored in memory instead of permanent store for multiple-time using.
-Spark optimizes large scale data processing performance by this approach, while it requires users to explicitly indicate which piece of data should be kept in memory.
-This scheme requires users to have not only rich experiences on programming and machine learning algorithms, but also the rich system experiences.
+Data layers for intermediate results: The intermediate results which may be involved in multiple iterations should be stored in memory to avoid unnecessary IOs.

-Search space tailoring.
-To determine the combination of multiple ML algorithms, parameters and features requires exploration in a huge space.
-A optimizer should consider materialized intermediate results (pre-processed data) as well as general statistics about the data to estimate the model learning time and the expected quality for each of the model configurations to focus on the most promising candidates.
+Search space tailoring: The optimizer should be able to estimate the model learning time and the expected quality for every candidate configuration to avoid exploration in a large parameter space.

 Amazon EC2 Usage Plan

-To validate our proposed system, we plan to implement it on existing commercial cloud platforms: Amazon Elastic Cloud Compute.
-Our prototype will target on running the most popular machine learning algorithms in our system.
-The requested grant for two-year free access of Amazon Elastic Cloud Compute is expected to cover the expenses for our system implementation and technique validation.
+To validate our proposed system, we plan to implement it on Amazon Elastic Cloud Compute.
+Our prototype will target on implementing the most popular machine learning algorithms with our system.
+The requested grant for two-year complimentary access of Amazon EC2 is expected to cover the expenses for our system implementation and technique validation.
 Specifically, we plan to

-1) Utilizing the Amazon Elastic Cloud Compute as the cloud computation server, deploying our software and debug it;
+1) Utilize the Amazon EC2 as the testbed for development and debugging;